Gideon357/Juni-May-Hackathon/README.md

 ## About Me

 My name is Gideon Grinberg, and I have been coding for ~9 Months.
 I don't personally have allergies, but a lot of my friends do.
 My first programming language was Python 🐍, and currently I'm coding out the TF models for this project in Python.
-I used Flutter, which I learned during quarentine for the project.
+I used Flutter, which I learned during quarentine.

 ## Why I made this